-Novotny's knowledge and experience varies with the objects listed below, many of which are rare, collectible and of a specialized object type.
-In most cases his knowledge and experience is sufficient to develop a credible value opinion using standard appraisal methodology.
-He can often appraise commonly found objects with little or no research.
-He understands the various markets that may be relevant to different object types relevant to the assignment type.
+Novotny's knowledge and experience varies with the objects listed below.
+Many rare, collectible and specialized object types exist undiscovered in in peoples homes.
+He can find such hidden treasures and often does.
+He can also appraise commonly found objects with little or no research.
+He understands the various markets that may be relevant to different object types.
 Market value can differ significantly from replacement cost.
 As the value for an object increases, so does the requisite diligence needed to establish the credibility of his opinions, analyses and conclusions relevant to intended use.

 fired metals: gold, sterling silver & plate, bronze, copper, iron, steel, pewter and lead objects

 fired clays: historic and modern porcelain, pottery, earthenware, stoneware, yellow-ware, red-ware and general ceramics,

 American and European art and production pottery of the early 20th century

 fired glass: historic and modern blown or molded glass or crystal, art glass, American and European